-- (1) A Bid Specifications Committee must compile the specifications for each procurement of goods or services by the Cape Winelands District Municipality. - (2) Specifications - (a) Must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - (b) Must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply;
+- (1) A Bid Specifications Committee must compile the specifications for each procurement of goods or services by the Cape Winelands District Municipality. - (2) Specifications - - (a) Must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - (b) Must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply; - Must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) May not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification; - (e) May not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - (f) Must indicate the preference points system set out in the Preferential Procurement Regulations 2022 (ANNEXURE "B"). - (g) Must be approved by the Accounting Officer prior to publication of the invitation for bids in terms of paragraph 22 of this Policy; and - (3) A Bid Specifications Committee must be composed of one or more officials of the Cape Winelands District Municipality preferably the manager responsible for the function involved, and may, when appropriate, include external and / or internal specialist advisors.

-- (c) Must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) May not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification; - (e) May not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - (f) Must indicate the preference points system as set out in the interim arrangements adopted by the Council of the Cape Winelands District Municipality on 28 April 2022 as it relates to preferential procurement in terms of the Preferential Procurement Policy Framework Act, 2000 (Act no. 5 of 2000).
-However, should new Regulations take effect or the Constitutional Court's clarity on the suspension of the invalidity of the 2017 Preferential Procurement Regulations is provided prior to the awarding of the relevant bid, the Municipality must indicate the preference points system in terms of the most valid and relevant Regulations. - (g) Must be approved by the Accounting Officer prior to publication of the invitation for bids in terms of paragraph 22 of this Policy; and - (3) A Bid Specifications Committee must be composed of one or more officials of the Cape Winelands District Municipality preferably the manager responsible for the function involved, and may, when appropriate, include external and / or internal specialist advisors. - (4) No person, advisor or corporate entity involved with the Bid Specifications Committee, or director of such a corporate entity, may bid for any resulting contracts.
+(4) No person, advisor or corporate entity involved with the Bid Specifications Committee, or director of such a corporate entity, may bid for any resulting contracts.